iniqy/RUDE/docs/printing.md

 # Print settings

 The chassis requires a 261x261 bed.
 In discord is a usermod available for 250x250 beds.
-For smaller beds the chassis needs to be splitted or you can order a chassis from [my future webshop?]().
+For smaller beds the chassis needs to be splitted (a discord member has already done that too) [or you can order a chassis from my future webshop?]().

 Everything must be printed with 8 walls and 100% infill.
-Abrasive filaments are not weak but break faster.
-On the other hand abrasive TPU is more rigid.
+Abrasive filaments are not weak but break faster and have worse layer adhesion.
+On the other hand abrasive TPU is stiffer.
 More testing needs to be done to know what is best.

 Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
 As a reference: my TPU shrinkage is 99.8% and for ABS shrinkage 99.3%.